 But first!
-Some road trip reminders
+Some travel reminders

 Be the hostess with the mostest:

-Do load up on snacks and water to keep you and your companions hydrated and the opposite of peckish.
+Load up on snacks and water to keep you and your companions hydrated and the opposite of peckish.
 Although there’ll be a lot of food stops in Malaysia you can make along the way…

-Put these spots on your map…
+Put these destinations in Malaysia on your map…

-Hills and greenery for miles, fresh clean air, chilly weather… you don’t have to go so far, Cameron Highlands is just a road trip away!
-Go strawberry-picking, stroll through eucalyptus trees, check out tea plantations and generally take it slow because there’s always time for tea in Cameron Highlands.
-Check into Tudor-style resort on the hill, The Lakehouse, or the French chateau inspired Cameron Highlands Resort for that true away-from-the-city vibe.
+Hills and greenery for miles, fresh clean air, chilly weather… you don’t have to go so far.
+Cameron Highlands is just a road trip away!
+Go strawberry-picking, stroll through eucalyptus trees, check out tea plantations, and generally take it slow because there’s always time for tea in Cameron Highlands.
+Check into Tudor-style resort on the hill, The Lakehouse, or the French chateau-inspired Cameron Highlands Resort for that true away-from-the-city vibe.

 Enough with the day trips to JB!
-Technically a drive (not a road trip) away, it’s about time you check in to a fab hotel for a weekend, and explore the capital of Johor’s cafes, night markets, heritage shops and more.
-It’s no secret, JB’s our favourite place to pop over for cool little cafes, authentic street Malaysian fare and shopping at those designer outlets.
+Technically a drive (not a road trip) away, it’s about time you check in to a fab hotel for a weekend and explore the capital of Johor’s cafes, night markets, heritage shops and more.
+It’s no secret: JB’s our favourite place to pop over for cool little cafes, authentic Malaysian street fare and shopping at those designer outlets.